arko05roy/Aion-Protocol/docs/PROTOCOL.md

 - **Axon**: Server endpoint deployed by miners to receive and process tasks
 - **Dendrite**: Client library used by validators to send tasks and collect responses
 - **Synapse**: Structured message format for task requests and responses
-- **Solana Programs**: On-chain consensus, staking, and emission distribution
+- **EVM Smart Contracts**: On-chain consensus, staking, and emission distribution

 ---